 Fórsa Climb Kilimanjaro for the Irish Hospice Foundation

-Kilimanjaro (5896m) is not only Africa’s highest point, but it’s also the highest free-standing mountain in the world.
-Kilimanjaro is a huge crater known as Kibo over 2km wide with several distinct cones, the highest being Uhuru Peak.
+Kilimanjaro is not only Africa’s tallest mountain standing at 5,896m, but it is also the highest free-standing mountain in the world.
+Kilimanjaro is in fact a huge crater known as Kibo and it is over 2km wide.

 Fórsa is Ireland’s largest public service union, representing 80,000 members in the public service, private sector, state agencies and the community and voluntary sector.
 The union has a unique charitable culture with many fundraising events organised each year by staff and members alike.
 From one-off initiatives like Christmas jumper collection days to larger annual and biennial events such as the conference cycle and youth quiz, hundreds of thousands of euro has been raised by the Fórsa family for countless worthy causes.